fboender/davis/README.md

 in Python.

 Davis can currently visualize Python data structures and JSON from running Python programs or from files.
+It shows values, doc strings and the path to the item.

 Here's what it looks like: